FREQUENTLY ASKED QUESTIONS

 What are the Lacuna Festivals?

-Lacuna Festivals are annual, international and contemporary art events ran by Sarah-Jane Mason and Simon Turner (The Lacuna Studios).
+Lacuna Festivals are international, contemporary art events ran by Sarah-Jane Mason and Simon Turner (The Lacuna Studios).
 Find out more about the team by clicking here.

 Who are the festivals for?

-Lacuna Festival events are for Creatives from all fields including, but not limited to: Fine Art, Literature, New Media Art, Carnival Arts, Arts and Crafts, Fashion, Architecture, Dance, Jewellery Design, Performing Arts, Spoken Word, Poetry, Theatre, Circus Arts, Graphic Design, Illustration, Traditional Crafts and more.
+Lacuna Festival events are for Artists and Creatives from all fields including, but not limited to: Fine Art, Literature, New Media Art, Carnival Arts, Arts and Crafts, Fashion, Architecture, Dance, Jewellery Design, Performing Arts, Spoken Word, Poetry, Theatre, Circus Arts, Graphic Design, Illustration, Traditional Crafts, Music, Sound and more.

 Where can I see previous editions of the festivals?